w3c/cogai/README.md

 We are hoping to arrange a series of recorded webinars and invite contributions, see [webinar planning](webinars/README.md)

+* 14 June 2023 [Human-like AI: from logic to argumentation, reasoning with imperfect knowledge in the era of AGI](https://youtu.be/GMDGbRQSWyo), video of talk for Darmstadt Ontology Group, see also the [slides](http://www.w3.org/2023/06-Human-like-AI.pdf).

 ## Background materials

 * Talks